00:00:02 The IIA

 Am I only collecting the data that is required for me to perform this service for this individual?

-Another interesting area which it may apply to a lot of industries and may not is the storage limitations and retention limitations.
+it may apply to a lot of industries and may not, is the storage limitations and retention limitations.

 This is where we need to make sure the data is there with that organization only for the amount of time that it's required.

-that I might have placed 10 years ago, the company needs to have policies, internal policies, which state that all data needs to be purged on a regular basis.
+So orders that I might have placed 10 years ago, the company needs to have policies, internal policies, which state that all data needs to be purged on a regular basis.

 And that is going to be organizational dependent.